About Regeneration

 • In Europe, HyDeal Ambition is working to link 95 gigawatts (GW) of solar panels to 67 GW of electrolyzers to generate 3.6 million tonnes of green hydrogen annually by 2030.

-• In Kazakhstan, Kazakh Invest has teamed up with Germany-based Svevind Energy to create Reckaz, an endeavor to produce 3 million tonnes a year of green hydrogen using 45 GW of solar and wind installations by 2028.
+• In Kazakhstan, Kazakh Invest has teamed up with Germany-based Svevind Energy to create Hyrasia One (formerly Reckaz), an endeavor to produce 3 million tonnes a year of green hydrogen using 45 GW of solar and wind installations by 2028.

 • Plug Power Inc. in Finland is installing 2.2 GW of electrolyzer capacity to produce green hydrogen to create sustainable ammonia and steel.
 Part of this work will involve repurposing an old coal plant.